Harsh062/fireflies-backend-test/README.md

 # MeetingBot API

-MeetingBot API is a backend service for **managing meetings and tasks** with AI-powered summarization and tagging.
+MeetingBot API is a backend service for **managing meetings and tasks** with **AI-powered summarization and tagging**.
 The API provides efficient meeting organization, task generation, and optimized query performance through caching and indexing.

 ## Table of Contents